AlexOrlek/metamorth/README.md

 fastas/allfastas.fasta       | concatenated protein FASTA files
-fastas/sequencestats.tsv     | file containing statistics on number of proteins extracted from coding sequences of each genome blast/                       | directory containing tsv files of best hit BLAST alignments for each genome blast/allalignments.tsv      | concatenated best BLAST hits blast/allalignments_RBH.tsv  | reciprocal best BLAST hits (candidate orthologs) output/                      | directory containing the breakpointdistance.tsv file (pairwise breakpoint distances) included.txt                 | file showing names of genomes included in the analysis (and genome sharing at least 1 reciprocal best hit with another genome)
+fastas/sequencestats.tsv     | file containing statistics on number of proteins extracted from coding sequences of each genome blast/                       | directory containing tsv files of best hit BLAST alignments for each genome blast/allalignments.tsv      | best BLAST hits for all pairwise combinations blast/allalignments_RBH.tsv  | reciprocal best BLAST hits (candidate orthologs) for all pairwise combinations output/                      | directory containing the breakpointdistance.tsv file (pairwise breakpoint distances) included.txt                 | file showing names of genomes included in the analysis (any genome sharing at least 1 reciprocal best hit with another genome)